Frequently Asked Questions

 Why the name Moustache Coffee Club?

-I was poking fun at all the pretentious moustache wearing baristas who acted like they knew the secrets of coffee and were the guardians of all coffee knowledge in the universe.
+I was poking fun at all the pretentious moustache wearing baristas who acted like they were the guardians of all coffee knowledge in the universe.
 The elitist attitude to coffee really bugged the hell out of me.
 I know that everyone can experience amazing coffee at home, it just takes quality fresh beans and some simple equipment.
-Being rude to your customers with the whole "you aren't worthy" attitude just gives specialty coffee a bad name.
+Being rude to your customers with the whole "you aren't worthy"attitude just gives specialty coffee a bad name.

 I decided to start a company that was upfront about coffee and didn't speak down or condescend to our customers.
 So we jokingly referred to the company as the "Moustache Coffee Club" and the name kind of stuck.